 I Suspect My Child May Have a Speech and/or Language Impairment.
 What Should I do?

-Speech and language development is a useful indicator in determining a child’s later school success.
-Early detection and intervention offers the most promising chances for improvement.
-Preschoolers with speech and language delays are at a greater risk for learning disabilities, reading & writing difficulties, and overall academic problems.
+Speech and language development is a useful indicator of a child’s later school success.
+Early detection and intervention offers the most promising chances of improvement.
+Preschoolers with speech and language delays are at a greater risk for learning disabilities, reading & writing difficulties, and academic problems.

 If your child is younger than 3 years old and you suspect he or she may have a communication disorder, access to a FREE speech-language evaluation is provided via your state\’s early intervention program.
 In Georgia, this is called Babies Can’t Wait, and each county is responsible for evaluating and treating the children within their respective county.